jvgiordano/OSSMM-Version-1/docs/_pages/getting-started.md

 ### Data Collection

-Data is continuously saved in CSV format.
+The app continuously saves data in CSV format.
 At a sampling rate of 250 Hz, approximately 500 MB of storage is required for an 8-hour sleep recording.

 Each data sample collected by the headband and sent to the companion app includes